CSFrequency/react-firebase-hooks/README.md

 Returns:
 `DatabaseValue` containing
-- `error`: Any error object returned by Firebase
+- `error`: An optional error object returned by Firebase
-- `loading`: If the listener is still waiting for the list to be loaded
+- `loading`: A `boolean` to indicate if the listener is still being loaded
-- `value`: The value stored at the supplied path or ref
+- `value`: A `firebase.database.DataSnapshot`

 Example:
 ```js